Skip to content

 Who Should Invest In the Vivobarefoot Primus Trail Knit FG?

 The Vivobarefoot Primus Trail Knit FG delivers strong performance across the board for multiple activity verticals.
-For example, this shoe is designed for hiking and outdoor use, but I think you can get more out of them for other things as well.
+For example, this shoe is designed for hiking and outdoor use, but I think you can get more out of it for other things.

 If you want barefoot shoes for hiking, working out, and wearing casually, then I think the Vivobarefoot Primus Trail Knit FG could be worth investing in.
 This shoe has done an exceptional job in all of these performance categories.